 But dear readers, there is a small caveat to Bridgerton before you settle in for all eight episodes.

 Spoilers for the complainers: This is not factual.
 Bridgerton is not a documentary about life in 1813.
 It is not Jane Austen, it is Shonda Rhimes.
-It only borrows from the time it is set in.
+Similar to Leonardo, it only borrows from the time it is set in.
 And yes, the casting is race-blind which we know did not happen in 1813 but I'll say it again: IT.
 IS.
 FICTION.